Cocrystal Pharma Inc. (COCP) upgraded Issued by Wall Street Gurus

 Many brokerage firms have already submitted their reports for COCP stocks, with H.C.
 Wainwright repeating the rating for COCP by listing it as a “Buy.”
 The predicted price for COCP in the upcoming period, according to H.C.
 Wainwright is $5 based on the research report published on July 08th of the previous year 2020.

-During the last 5 trading sessions, COCP fell by -10.31%, which changed the moving average for the period of 200-days by +105.50% in comparison to the 20-day moving average, which settled at $1.7320.
-In addition, Cocrystal Pharma Inc. saw 27.94% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, COCP rose by +22.35%, which changed the moving average for the period of 200-days by +143.17% in comparison to the 20-day moving average, which settled at $1.85.
+In addition, Cocrystal Pharma Inc. saw 61.03% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for COCP